 Description

-County bridge stone.
-Early C19.
-A wedge-shaped granite stone with the letter C carved on its face.
-The stone delimits the extent of roadway originally maintained by the County this side of Ponsworthy Bridge.
+A county bridge stone, dating from the early 19th century, is set into the garden wall of Ponsworthy House, located about 5 metres northeast of its south gate.
+This wedge-shaped granite stone features the letter C carved on its face.
+It marks the boundary of the roadway that was originally maintained by the County on this side of Ponsworthy Bridge.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.